Best lenses for Canon DSLRs in 2026: best-buy prime and zoom options for your Canon EOS digital SLR camera

 Can you use other brand lenses on a Canon?

 Yes.
-At least for Canon DSLRs, several third-party manufacturers make lenses that fit EF and EF-S mounts, and some of them are very good.
+Several third-party manufacturers make lenses that fit EF and EF-S mounts, and some of them are very good.
 Sigma and Tamron are big lens brands that make optics for Canon DSLRs, and in some cases they are sharper or better value than Canon's own optics.
-We have chosen several third-party lenses in our guide above.
+There are also many Chinese manufacturers, such as Laowa, that offer fantastic optics at even lower prices.

 What is the best Canon lens for shallow depth of field?